thenormalsquid/bstree/readme.md

 ## Implementations

-As of 2016-05-08, parts of the API have been implemented in Ruby and C++.
+As of 2016-05-08, parts of the API have been implemented in Ruby, Python and C++.

 ## Fun things to do